puskarpeter/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/uniconfig-shell/readme.md

 ### Configuration

-By default, callbacks are disabled and remote server URI is empty.
-To enable it, configuration parameter 'callbacks/enabled' must be set to 'true' and remote server URI must be set in the 'config/lighty-uniconfig-config.json' file.
+By default, callbacks are disabled and the remote server URI is empty.
+To enable callbacks, set the configuration parameter 'callbacks/enabled' to 'true' and set the remote server URI in the 'config/lighty-uniconfig-config.json' file.

 All available settings and descriptions are displayed in the following JSON snippet.